First Meet

 If you want to be more creative and stand out from the crowd, here’s what you should do.
 The tips are described with some landscape photography examples.

-Tip 1: Wait For The Perfect Light
+Wait For the Perfect Light

 To interpret a scene with plenty of contrast, the human eye can adjust to varying levels of light.
 Because of this, the camera isn’t as good as it should be.
 However, waiting for the proper light is the simplest and most effective approach to combat harsh light.